SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 **IMPORTANT: Copy the secret_note_template from the project directory into a secure location, for example a secret note in 1Password.
 Add the MySQL Root Credentials to the secret note.
 Ensure this note is properly saved before continuing.**

-## 5. Install Consul, Run Consul Agent Locally (in Development Mode):
+## 5. Install Consul and Run Consul Agent Locally (in Development Mode):

 #### Install Consul: